For AI agents · x402 protocol

 Pricing

 All payments settle in USDC on Base.
-Prices below are authoritative, generated from the same PRICING constants the API enforces.
+Prices below are authoritative, generated from the same PRICING constants the API enforces, so they can never drift from what you're actually charged.

 Cryptographic provenance